César Montes: Monterrey

+Clásico Regiomontano

 Clásico Regiomontano matches against crosstown rivals Tigres UANL have proven to be significant for Montes, scoring three goals against them to date.
-He would make his league debut on 19 September 2015 against Tigres UANL, contributing a 40-meter long ball assist to Rogelio Funes Mori to score the only goal for Monterrey where they lost Monterrey lost 3–1.
+He made his league debut on 19 September 2015 against Tigres UANL, contributing a 40-meter long ball assist to Rogelio Funes Mori to score the only goal for Monterrey where they lost Monterrey lost 3–1.

 On 14 May 2016, he would score Monterrey's only goal of the second leg of the Clausura 2016 championship quarter-final against Tigres UANL, losing 2–1, but with an aggregate score of 4–3 in favor of Monterrey to allow them move onto the semi-final against América.
 On 29 October 2016, he would tie the game against Tigres UANL, 1–1.
 On 21 April 2017, Montes scored the only goal in a 1–0 victory over Tigres UANL.

 Espanyol

 On 27 December 2022, Montes moved abroad and joined La Liga club RCD Espanyol, with a contract until 2028.
 He made his debut for the club on 7 January 2023, in a 2–2 home draw against Girona FC.